 Task environments.
-The task in each simulated environment was to choose which of two job candidates would have better FJP based on the candidates' scores on GMA, CON, and standardized interview performance (SIP).
+The task in each simulated environment was to choose which of two job candidates would have better FJP based on the candidates' scores on GMA, CON, and SIP.
 Unlike Study 1, we used SIP here because of its higher validity for predicting job performance (Schmidt & Hunter, 1998).

 Table 2 shows a correlation matrix that contains the values of six parameters critical to a simulated environment: the validity of each cue (a, b, and c) and the intercue correlations (d, e, and f).
 These values were taken from Table 1 reported in a meta-analysis study by Bobko and colleagues (1999).
 The last column in Table 2 lists the parameter values we used to construct the simulated environments.
-There were four levels for each cue validity parameter: its meta-analytic value, the plus and minus .10 of this value, and a fixed value of .05 that renders the cue close to being useless (similar to USIP in the Study 1 data set).
+There were four levels for each cue validity parameter: its

+Parameter Values (i.e., Cue Validities and Intercue Correlations) Used to Construct the Simulated meta-analytic value, the plus and minus .10 of this value, and a fixed value of .05 that renders the cue close to being useless (similar to USIP in the Study 1 dataset).
 For each intercue correlation parameter, three levels were included: its meta-analytic value and the plus and minus .10 of this value.
-A total of 1,728 combinations can be formed with these parameter levels, and each combination provided values on the basis of which parameters of a simulated environment were set.
+A total of 1,728 combinations could be formed with these parameter levels, and each combination provided values on the basis of which parameters of a simulated environment were set.